shinekhantzaw/shinekhantzaw/README.md

 ---

-## 🚀 About Me
+## About Me

 &emsp;&emsp;&emsp;🎓 Senior at Purdue University** studying Computer Science with an IT Minor

 &emsp;&emsp;&emsp;🤖 Focused on **AI/ML** and Full-Stack Development

-🌱 Currently learning and exploring Artificial Intelligence, Machine Learning, and Advanced Algorithms
+&emsp;&emsp;&emsp;🌱 Currently learning and exploring Artificial Intelligence, Machine Learning, and Advanced Algorithms

-🎸 When I'm not coding, you'll find me playing guitar, traveling, or exploring life's best moments
+&emsp;&emsp;&emsp;🎸 When I'm not coding, you'll find me playing guitar, traveling, or exploring life's best moments

-💼 **Open to internship and full-time opportunities** where I can make an impact
+&emsp;&emsp;&emsp;💼 **Open to internship and full-time opportunities** where I can make an impact

-✨ Fun fact: I'm always eager to learn new technologies and take on challenging projects!
+&emsp;&emsp;&emsp;✨ Fun fact: I'm always eager to learn new technologies and take on challenging projects!

-## 💼 Currently Working On
+## Currently Working On

-🔒 **Confidential Projects** - Working on exciting developments under NDA that I can't wait to share soon!
+&emsp;&emsp;&emsp;🔒 **Confidential Projects** - Working on exciting developments under NDA that I can't wait to share soon!

-🌱 Continuously expanding my knowledge in **AI/ML** and exploring cutting-edge technologies
+&emsp;&emsp;&emsp;🌱 Continuously expanding my knowledge in **AI/ML** and exploring cutting-edge technologies

-🎯 Building innovative solutions that bridge **full-stack development** with **intelligent systems**
+&emsp;&emsp;&emsp;🎯 Building innovative solutions that bridge **full-stack development** with **intelligent systems**

 ---